Table of contents

 3. Business merger and or change of ownership

-At our discretion, we may also allow company profiles to be merged if a company has bought or taken-over one or more other companies/businesses.
+At our discretion, we may also allow profiles to be merged if a business has bought or taken-over one or more other companies/businesses.

 Because mergers, takeovers and acquisitions come in all shapes and sizes, we may need to reach out to you for more information about your newly combined business.
 We will only approve a profile merge if we determine that there is a consumer benefit in doing so.